Cryptobuddy0110/Milorin-Pharma/README.md

 - 🎞️ **Smooth Animations**
   Seamless GSAP and CSS-based animations that bring every section to life.

-- 🤖 **Talk to Your Data**
-  Use our built-in AI assistant to ask smart questions like:
-  _“How many projects have we completed?”_ or _“Show me feedback from last week”._

-- 📈 **Real-time Analytics & Dashboards**
-  Visual graphs and insights to help you stay on top of performance and user interaction.

-- 📋 **Editable Project Tracker**
-  View, add, and update your project information easily in real time.

-- 📍 **Interactive Maps**
-  See exactly where your customers are coming from with real-time location tracking.

-- 📝 **Customer Feedback Integration**
-  Collect and analyze valuable client feedback to improve your services and UX.

 ---

 ## 📸 Visual Showcase